eloj/radix-sorting/README.md

 the key for a given record.

-The main insight you should take away from this is that if the things we're sorting aren't themselves the keys but some composed type, we just need some way to _retrieve_ or _derive_ a key for each entry instead.
+The main insight you should take away from this is that if the things we're sorting aren't themselves the keys but some composed type, we just need some way to _extract_ or _derive_ a key for each entry instead.

 We're still restricted to integer keys.
 We rely on there being some sort of mapping from our records (or _entries_) to the integers which orders the records the way we require.